-Professor Frances Richmond hosted Dean Shao Rong and other leaders form the CPU School of International Pharmaceutical Business at the International Center for Regulatory Science at the USC School of Pharmacy on November 7 to memorialize their ongoing relationship that focuses on global pharmaceutical regulation and economics.
+Professor Frances Richmond hosted Dean Shao Rong and other leaders from the CPU School of International Pharmaceutical Business at the International Center for Regulatory Science at the USC School of Pharmacy on November 7 to memorialize their ongoing relationship that focuses on global pharmaceutical regulation and economics.

 Dr. Richmond was joined by School of Pharmacy Dean R. Pete Vanderveen and Associate Dean for Global Initiatives and Technology Michael Wincor at the gathering that provided an opportunity for dialogue among administrators, faculty and students.